kkang7/CDSeq/CDSeq_011/README.txt

 4. CDSeqGibbsSampler.mexa64    --- the linux-compiled Gibbs sampler function
 5. CDSeqGibbsSampler.mexmaci64 --- the Mac-compiled Gibbs sampler function
 6. Combine_fastq.sh            --- the script for combining the fastq files(see DATA PROCESSING section)
-6. Demo.m                      --- the demo function that shows how to run the CDSeq software
+7. Demo.m                      --- the demo function that shows how to run the CDSeq software
-7. Fastq_process.sh            --- the script for processing fastq data(see DATA PROCESSING section)
+8. Fastq_process.sh            --- the script for processing fastq data(see DATA PROCESSING section)
-8. Mat2Vec.m                   --- convert matrix input to vector input
+9. Mat2Vec.m                   --- convert matrix input to vector input
-9. RNA2Cell.m                  --- convert RNA proportions to cell proportions
+10. RNA2Cell.m                  --- convert RNA proportions to cell proportions
-10.SyntheticMixtureData.mat    --- sample data to show the usage of CDSeq (see Demo.m) 11.cokus.cpp                   --- random number generator 12.ctrlcDetech.h               --- ctrl+c detector heaher file, but not working
+11.SyntheticMixtureData.mat    --- sample data to show the usage of CDSeq (see Demo.m) 12.cokus.cpp                   --- random number generator 13.ctrlcDetech.h               --- ctrl+c detector heaher file, but not working
-13.gene2rpkm.m                 --- convert gene rate to RPKM normalization
+14.gene2rpkm.m                 --- convert gene rate to RPKM normalization
-14.logpost.m                   --- log posterior functin
+15.logpost.m                   --- log posterior functin
-15.munkres.m                   --- munkres algorithm for cell type association 16.read2gene.m                 --- convert read rate to gene rate
+16.munkres.m                   --- munkres algorithm for cell type association 17.read2gene.m                 --- convert read rate to gene rate 18.CDSeqGibbsSampler.mexw64.   --- Windows compiled Gibbs sampler function 19.README.txt                  --- you are looking at it.

 ----------------- how to run CDSeq ---------------------
 open Demo.m and follow the options there